LZDQ/winterbridge/README.md

 ## functions

 1. Ninja bridge
-2. Ninja bridge with inc
+2. Ninja bridge with increase
-3. Ninja diagonal bridge (with inc)
+3. Ninja diagonal bridge (with increase)
 4. Sort hotbar
 5. Spam-clicking (both left and right)
 6. Block clutch
 7. //God bridge (caution with this! it will get banned)
+8. Auto switching tools
+9. Quick switching to (and use) items (fireball, tnt, gapple, and so on)
+10. Quick switching to hard blocks
+11. Block-in

 ## Usage

+**If you don't want to read the long passage, wait for me to release a tutorial video**

 #### bridge methods